 |IT Based Tactics||✓|

-In their efforts to reduce prostitution activity, local law enforcement have launched at least one investigation to identify and arrest sex buyers.
-In September 2015, media outlets reported the completion of three reverse stings in Waterville and Augusta.
+In their efforts to reduce prostitution activity, and the wide range of serious crimes that it generates, local law enforcement have conducted operations to identify and arrest sex buyers.
+For example, in September 2015, media outlets reported the completion of three reverse stings in Waterville and Augusta.
 The operations marked a collaborative effort between the Waterville and Augusta Police Departments and Kennebec County Sheriff’s Office.
 During the stings, officers placed decoy advertisements suggesting prostitution to websites known for commercial sex sales, and arranged to meet the individuals who responded to the listing at hotels in the two communities.
 Twenty-one male sex buyers were arrested as a result of the stings; all of the men’s identities were publicized in press.
 In a joint press release about the investigations, a representative with the WPD commented:

 “We suspected that prostitution was taking place throughout central Maine and highly suspected we would get high number of responses to Internet ads from potential ‘johns’… A lot of people kind of view this as a victimless crime.
 We don’t.”